jennvheb/paper_drift_visualization/README.md

 **Selected Trace + Ats_ok + Ats_nok**: The specified trace is shown along with the ats ok and ats nok.
 Data points can also be clicked, which appear as red dots.

 # setup
 First, ensure you have Python 3 installed by running 'python3 --version'.
 If Python 3 is not installed, please install it from the official Python website or your system's package manager.
+This code is running on Python 3.10.14.

 After cloning the repository, create a virtual environment for the project to manage dependencies separately from your global Python installation:
 ```sh